House 4006

 (a) Program established. — The Aerospace Development Program is hereby created and is to be administered as a broad program within the Department of Commerce to encourage the attraction, development, construction, operation, maintenance, manufacturing, and expansion of all facets of the aerospace economy and its facilities in West Virginia.

-(b) Identification. — The Department shall broadly identify impactful aerospace operations and development projects in this state, including without limitation, research and development; assembly and production; and maintenance, repair, and overhaul of aircraft and spacecraft and their components and assemblies, including avionics and control systems, software, turbines, engines, and propulsion systems, composite and other raw materials, used for both manned and unmanned applications.
+(b) Identification. — The Department of Commerce shall broadly identify impactful aerospace operations and development projects in this state, including without limitation, research and development; assembly and production; and maintenance, repair, and overhaul of aircraft, rotocraft, and spacecraft and their components and assemblies, including avionics and control systems, software, turbines, engines, and propulsion systems, composite and other raw materials, used for both manned and unmanned applications.

-(d) Assistance Provided — The Department shall broadly assist all identified projects through the planning, development, and operational stages.
-The Department shall designate one of their personnel as "Aerospace Development Liaison" to serve as a single point-of-contact for these operations and development projects to assist and expedite development, including, but not limited to financing, site selection, permitting, and identification of applicable state, federal, and private programs available including, without limitation, tax incentives, loans, grants, etc.
+(d) Assistance Provided — The Department of Commerce shall broadly assist all identified projects through the planning, development, and operational stages.
+The Department of Commerce shall designate one of their personnel as "Aerospace Development Liaison" to serve as a single point-of-contact for these operations and development projects to assist and expedite development, including, but not limited to financing, site selection, permitting, and identification of applicable state, federal, and private programs available including, without limitation, tax incentives, loans, and grants.

 §5B-12-3.
 Available West Virginia programs and tax incentives.

-(1) Special Method for Valuation of Certain Manufacturing Production Property, and all amendments thereto, being §11-6E-1 et seq. of this code;
+(1) Special Method for Valuation of Certain Manufacturing Production Property, and all amendments thereto, provided in §11-6E-1 et seq. of this code;

-(2) Special Method for Appraising Qualified Capital Additions to Manufacturing Facilities, and all amendments thereto, being §11-6F-1 et seq. of this code;
+(2) Special Method for Appraising Qualified Capital Additions to Manufacturing Facilities, and all amendments thereto, provided in §11-6F-1 et seq. of this code;

-(3) Valuation of Special Aircraft Property, and all amendments thereto, being §11-6H-1 et seq. of this code;
+(3) Valuation of Special Aircraft Property, and all amendments thereto, provided in §11-6H-1 et seq. of this code;

-(6) West Virginia Economic Opportunity Tax Credit Act, and all amendments thereto, being §11-13Q-1 et seq. of this code;
+(4) West Virginia Economic Opportunity Tax Credit Act, and all amendments thereto, provided in §11-13Q-1 et seq. of this code;

-(8) West Virginia Manufacturing Investment Tax Credit Act, and all amendments thereto, being §11-13S-1 et seq. of this code;
+(5) West Virginia Manufacturing Investment Tax Credit Act, and all amendments thereto, provided in §11-13S-1 et seq. of this code;

-(10) Apprenticeship Training Tax Credits, and all amendments thereto, being §11-13W-1 et seq. of this code;
+(6) Apprenticeship Training Tax Credits, and all amendments thereto, provided in §11-13W-1 et seq. of this code;

-(11) West Virginia Manufacturing Property Tax Adjustment Act, and all amendments thereto, being §11-13Y-1 et seq. of this code;
+(7) West Virginia Manufacturing Property Tax Adjustment Act, and all amendments thereto, provided in §11-13Y-1 et seq. of this code;

-(13) The High-Wage Growth Business Tax Credit Act, and all amendments thereto, being §11-13II-1 et seq. of this code;
+(8) The High-Wage Growth Business Tax Credit Act, and all amendments thereto, provided in §11-13II-1 et seq. of this code;

-(16) The Freeport Constitutional Amendment, being section one-c, article ten, of the West Virginia Constitution, and its legislative statutory implementation, and all amendments thereto, being §11-5-13 and §11-5-13a of this code, concerning the property tax exemption for tangible personal property moving in interstate commerce; and
+(11) The Freeport Constitutional Amendment, being section one-c, article ten, of the West Virginia Constitution, and its legislative statutory implementation, and all amendments thereto, provided in §11-5-13 and §11-5-13a of this code, concerning the property tax exemption for tangible personal property moving in interstate commerce; and

 ARTICLE 13.
-WEST VIRGINIA JOB DEVELOPMENT INVESTMENT GRANT PROGRAM.
+WEST VIRGINIA AVIATION & AEROSPACE JOB DEVELOPMENT INVESTMENT GRANT PROGRAM.

 §5B-13-1.
 Short title.

-This article shall be known and may be cited as the “West Virginia Job Development Investment Grant Program.”
+This article shall be known and may be cited as the “West Virginia Aviation & Aerospace Job Development Investment Grant Program.”

 §5B-13-2.
 Definitions.